Extraordinary people like you, me, the curious, the handyman, DIY’er or hobbyist.

 The guide chart will advise on the welding wire size.
 And output voltage setting for the gauge of metal you’re welding.
 Along with the shielding gas you use for the type of metal you’re welding.

-3. Preparing the Metal for your MIG Welding Machine
+3. Prepare Your Metal For Your MIG Welding Machine

 A MIG welder is particularly sensitive to ‘dirty metal’.
 The MIG process needs good clean metal surfaces for an effective weld.